 The cuffs are made of a soft neoprene that reduces chafing and abrasions on the ankle, while the Velcro strap is easy to adjust for a custom fit.

-DMoose ships them in eight different color combinations and they cost just around $10 (check Amazon for current pricing and availability).
+DMoose ships them in eight different color combinations and they cost just around $10.

 4. Double D Row Handle Cable Attachment

 Do you like hammering out endless rows at the gym?

 Then you are going to love having a double D row handle.

 Designed specifically for a close-grip and powerful row, you will be able to lift more and more specifically target the larger muscles in your back when doing rows.